Discover Gabon : On screen (Cinema / TV)

 After this ellipsis of almost twenty years, Gabonese cinema enjoyed a new lease of life with the release of Bassek ba Kobhio's Le Grand Blanc de Lambaréné in 1995.
 This rebound was largely due to the work of Charles Mensah, then head of the Centre national de la cinématographie du Gabon (or CENACI).
 The center helped set up numerous co-productions (to compensate for the lack of national funding).
 The gamble paid off, and the years that followed were rich in production: Pierre de Mbigou, by Roland Duboze (1998), Jean Michonnet, une aventure africaine, by Alain Oyoué and Claude Cadiou (1999), Le Mvet, by Antoine Abessolo Minko (2001).

 Imunga Ivanga is certainly one of the most prolific of the major figures in this young, emerging cinema.
 His many films include La fin, Les Tirailleurs d'ailleurs (1996), Dolé (2000, Tanit d'Or at Carthage) and Un amour à Libreville (Prix Beaumarchais at Fespaco 2009).
 The director is now head of the Institut Gabonais de l'Image et du Son, which took over from CENACI.
-Henri Joseph Koumba Bididi is also an important figure in Gabonese cinema, with Les Couilles de l'éléphant, (2001) and Le Collier du Makoko (2011), Best Sound Award at Fespaco 2013.
+Henri Joseph Koumba Bididi is also an important figure in Gabonese cinema, with Les Couilles de l'éléphant (2001) and Le Collier du Makoko (2011), winner of the best sound award at Fespaco 2013.

-Recent noteworthy works include Olivier Rénovat Dissouva's La Clé, awarded Best Central African Film at the Festival Ecran Noir in Yaoundé in 2013, and Amédée Pacôme Nkoulou's Boxing Libreville, awarded Best Documentary at FCAT in Seville in 2018.
+Recent high-profile works include Olivier Rénovat Dissouva's La Clé, awarded Best Central African Film at the 2013 Festival Ecran Noir in Yaoundé, and Amédée Pacôme Nkoulou's Boxing Libreville, awarded Best Documentary at the FCAT in Seville in 2018.

 Despite a promising generation and an effort by institutions, the industry faces a major difficulty: the lack of cinemas.
 Those that were opened in the 1980s are now abandoned for lack of profitability, like the Majestic in Libreville.
 The only quality screenings are offered by the Institut français du Gabon and, since December 2018, by Canal Olympia, Africa's leading network of cinema and entertainment venues, in Port-Gentil.
 The group is due to open a complex in Libreville in the near future.